xxxxyyyy80008/xxxxyyyy80008.github.io/docs/regime-analysis/time-series/markov-switching.md

 # Markov-Switching Regime Detection

-This project fits **Markov-switching dynamic regression** (Statsmodels `MarkovRegression`) models to detect **latent regimes** in a market-derived target series (S&P 500).
+**Markov-switching dynamic regression** (Statsmodels `MarkovRegression`) models are fitted to detect **latent regimes** in a market-derived target series (S&P 500).

 Multiple specifications (different number of regimes, lag features, switching variance) are compared, and the best model is selected by **BIC**.

-Regime persistence, transition dynamics, and regime-conditional behavior are analyzed.
+From this model, insights are derived regarding the regimes persistence, transition dynamics, and regime-conditional behavior.

 ---